 - Students are not eligible to begin working prior to the receipt of the Hire Form and notification of approval.

-- Students not awarded student employment may request a work award in Student Financial Services after the fourth week of school.
+- Students not awarded student employment may request a work award in Student Financial Assistance after the fourth week of school.